 - describe the process of human workforce system design and identify why it is important to • HRM.
 (L2) - briefly discuss the line management responsibilities in HR Department.
-(L3) - understand the concept of HRA, HR Audit and HRIS for the organizations (L1) •
+(L3) • - understand the concept of HRA, HR Audit and HRIS for the organizations (L1) •

-Functional Areas of HRM UNIT III
+UNIT III Functional Areas of HRM

-Number of hours (LTP) 10 Functional Areas of HRM: recruitment and Staffing, Benefits, Compensation, Employee executive Interviews.

-Relations, HR Compliance, Organizational Design, Training and Development, Human Resource Information System (HRIS) and payroll.
+Functional Areas of HRM: recruitment and Staffing, Benefits, Compensation, Employee Relations, HR Compliance, Organizational Design, Training and Development, Human Resource Information System (HRIS) and payroll.

-Pedagogy tools: Case let, video lectures, self-reading, Online survey and assessment, HR
+Pedagogy tools: Case let, video lectures, self-reading, Online survey and assessment, HR executive Interviews.

-- understand major difference between training and development and identify the common situations where training may be needed (L1) - describe the concepts of recruitment and Selection for the right positions in the company • (L5) - understand about the Employee relations, HR Compliance for the better HR Functions • - (L2)understand the difference between basic and supplementary compensation (L2) •
+- understand major difference between training and development and identify the common situations where training may be needed (L1) - describe the concepts of recruitment and Selection for the right positions in the company • (L5) - understand about the Employee relations, HR Compliance for the better HR Functions • - understand the difference between basic and supplementary compensation (L2) ٠